-Your doctor or physiotherapist will let you know how much weight you will be allowed to put through the hip.
-It is likely that you were provided with crutches in the education group, but otherwise you will be given a walking aid on the ward, which is usually a pair of crutches or a zimmer frame.
-You will be shown how to use these on the ward and the staff will ensure you are safe before going home
+Your doctor or physiotherapist will let you know how much weight you will be allowed to put through the hip, which is in most cases is full weight bearing when able.
+It is likely that you were provided with crutches in the education group, but otherwise you will be given a walking aid on the ward, which is usually a pair of crutches or a wheel Zimmer frame.
+You will be shown how to use these on the ward and the staff will ensure you are safe before going home.